Useful information for convenors

 When papers are proposed via the website, they will be proposed to specific panels.
 Convenors will receive a summary email of the proposal.
 Convenors are welcome to acknowledge proposals by email, and even ask contributors to edit their abstracts by logging in themselves.
 When the call for papers is over, convenors must indicate their decisions over whether to accept/reject proposals through the login environment.
 If an author later emails to withdraw their paper, the paper should be marked as 'Withdrawn' in the login environment.
 The papers can be placed in order via the login environment.

-How session times are allocated is largely a convenor decision.
+How you allocate the time of your sessions is largely your decision.
 With a 105 minute session, convenors can allot each presenter a maximum of 25 minutes (for presentation and questions/discussion).
 The key is to respect the fact that many presenters have travelled a long way in order to be able to contribute and clearly need time to set out their argument.
 The division of a panel into sessions will be indicated in the programme, and the papers ordered within these sessions.
 While convenors may wish to amalgamate discussion time, where possible they should try to stick to the published distribution.

 AAS has no rule about this but many convenors are keen to pre-circulate completed papers.
 To facilitate this and save on email traffic, authors can upload a PDF of their paper within Cocoa, and it will then show as a downloadable file beneath their abstract on the public panel page on this site.
 It is the panel convenors' choice whether a panel makes use of this.

-Any queries within anything above, please email: admin(at)AASconference.org
+Any queries within anything above, please email: admin(at)aasconf.org